rohitarjunagi/reckon-coding-test/README.md

 ### `npm run dev`

 Run the server in development mode.
+The server is available on http://localhost:9999/

 ### `npm run build`